 At 15, the now literate Douglass was returned to the Eastern shore to work as a field hand.
 Here, the increasingly independent teenager educated other slaves, resisted efforts to beat him, and planned a failed escape attempt.

-Three years later, on September 3, 1838, Douglass disguised himself as a sailor and, carrying a friend’s passport, boarded a northbound train from Baltimore.
+Three years later, on September 3, 1838, Douglass disguised himself as a sailor and boarded a northbound train from Baltimore carrying a friend’s passport.
 He arrived in New York City, New York, and declared himself a free man.

 After escaping from slavery, Douglass changed his name to avoid being recaptured and turned his efforts to helping those still held in bondage.
-He traveled around Massachusetts, speaking about his experiences with slavery and the need to destroy it.
+He traveled around Massachusetts, discussing his experiences with slavery and the need to destroy it.
 One of the most prominent abolitionists in America, William Lloyd Garrison, heard Douglass and invited him to join the Massachusetts Anti-Slavery Society.
 Douglass was soon touring across the country, speaking against slavery and becoming one of the country’s finest orators.

-Douglass was such an impressive speaker who broke so many of his audiences’ preconceptions that some people began to doubt he was truly a fugitive slave.
-To prove them wrong, Douglass wrote his first autobiography, The Narrative of the Life of Frederick Douglass, in 1845, where he revealed his original name, owner’s names, and where he was born.
+Douglass was such an impressive speaker who broke so many of his audiences’ preconceptions that some people began to doubt he was a fugitive slave.
+To prove them wrong, Douglass wrote his first autobiography, The Narrative of the Life of Frederick Douglass, in 1845, revealing his original name, owner’s name, and where he was born.
 The book was wildly popular, but Douglass was in danger of being returned to slavery with his identity known.
 Once again, he had to flee, this time to Great Britain.